 Mastitis is an inflammation of the breast, which may, or may not be related to an infection.
 It most commonly occurs in breastfeeding mothers one to three months after the delivery of the baby (during the first 6 months of breastfeeding or anytime).

-(Mastitis in infants < 2 months of age is a separate discussion).
+(Mastitis in infants under 2 months of age is a separate discussion).

 What causes mastitis?

-Most healthy women don't get mastitis, however women with poor nutrition, being overly tired or stressed, or suffer from chronic illnesses, diabetes, and immune system abnormalities place a mother at greater risk.
+Most healthy women don't get mastitis, however women with poor nutrition, being overly tired or stressed, or suffering from chronic illnesses, diabetes, and immune system abnormalities place them at greater risk.

-Engorgement and incomplete emptying of the breast (engorgement), a blocked milk duct, sore or cracked nipples all may allow bacteria from the mother’s skin or baby’s mouth to enter the breast.
+Engorgement and incomplete emptying of the breast, a blocked milk duct, sore or cracked nipples all may allow bacteria from the mother’s skin or baby’s mouth to enter the breast.